Keto might be seen as a crash diet where you can take a pill or a drink and get the full benefits of nutritional ketosis, but that’s not quite right.

 Ketone esters are absorbed more quickly than other forms of ketones, which means they are able to raise blood ketone levels more rapidly.
 However, ketone esters can taste horrendous and have the potential to cause gastrointestinal distress.

 For the most part, ketone supplements or capsules are salts because they are cheaper to produce and store easily.
 They are also significantly more palatable than ketone esters are, making them a better option for mixing into a drink.

-That said, you can take in too much salt when taking lots of ketone salts which can cause stomach upset and electrolyte imbalances.
+However, you can take in too much salt when taking lots of ketone salts.
+This can cause stomach upset and electrolyte imbalances.